puppetlabs/puppetdb/documentation/scaling_recommendations.markdown

 PuppetDB has two available database backends:

+* PostgreSQL
 * Embedded HSQLDB

-* PostgreSQL
+The PostgreSQL backend provides the best performance, and can be set up as described in the [configuration documentation][postgres].

-The embedded database works with no additional daemons or setup beyond installation, but is only suitable for up to about 100 Puppet nodes.
-[It also requires a significantly larger Java heap][ram].
+The embedded database is only suitable for up to about 100 Puppet nodes and [requires a significantly larger Java heap][ram].
+It has also been deprecated, and will be removed in a future release.
+Please see this [email][hsqldb_deprecation_mail] to the puppet-users list for further information.

-You can increase performance by setting up a PostgreSQL server and [switching PuppetDB to the PostgreSQL backend][postgres].

 ### PostgreSQL Speed and Availability